wesleylhandy/PaintWhirl/README.md

 This app currently utilizes `localstorage()` but will be moved over to `firebase()` in time.
 The goal is to allow users to create, store and view created images.

 This will also require implementation of some sort of federated log-in.
 Email, Google, Facebook or Twitter are all supported by Firebase.
-This feature will in future developments.
+This feature will appear in future developments.